Jayeshm93/Shield-Insurance-Analysis/README.md

 # Important Insights from this Project
-- AtliQ can regain positive net profit and achieve target in KPI's instead india in all markets using finance view
+- Shield Insurance, in Dec 2022, here was intensive increase in customers 6% and revenue 18%.
+This continues to the positive daily growth.
+- But, in Apr 2023, here was intensive declined in customers (-41%) and revenue(-41%) to the last month.
+- Delhi noted highets customer & revenue with 11k and 401M.
+- In age group 31-40 has majority of customer and making highest revenue, followed by the age group 41-50.

-- Using sales and marketing view, management can Accelerate market share in weekest market and also all market by keeping minimum ads-promotion expenses, which will increase the revenue by customers and product.
+- Using sales and marketing view, management can accelerate market share in weekest market and also all market by focusing more on offline-direct , which will increase the revenue by customers and product.

 # Learnt things from this project
 - Learnt to build various visual using Visualization charts using matrics.